syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Appointment context menu

-You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property.
-AppointmentContextMenu will be displayed only on appointments.
+You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property. `AppointmentContextMenu` will be displayed only on appointments.

 >**NOTE**
-The menu item which binds the `SchedulerCommands.Add` command will be disabled in AppointmentContextMenu.
+The menu item which binds the `SchedulerCommands.Add` command will be disabled in `AppointmentContextMenu`.
-The DataContext for the context menu is `SchedulerContextMenuInfo` Command parameter of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.
+The `DataContext` for the context menu is `SchedulerContextMenuInfo` Command parameter of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.
-In month view, AppointmentContextMenu opens when `MonthViewSettings.AppointmentDisplayMode` is `AppointmentDisplayMode.Appointment`.
+In month view, `AppointmentContextMenu` opens when `MonthViewSettings.AppointmentDisplayMode` is `AppointmentDisplayMode.Appointment`.

 {% tabs %}
 {% highlight xaml %}